edbe777/eddiebeloiu/_posts/2022-01-28-LinkedIn_Posts_Analysis.md

 Steps:

-1.Make sure you have the correct chrome driver for the program to run properly -download chrome driver here: (https://chromedriver.chromium.org/downloads)
+1.Make sure you have the correct chrome driver for the program to run properly -download chrome driver [here](https://chromedriver.chromium.org/downloads){:target="_blank"}

 2.Run the program.